Froke-hub/smudgy-client-beta/KNOWNBUGS.md

 # the black screen bug

-Do not download smudgy-client-setup-win-ia32-0.0.3.exe Idk why but it won't load things. always down load smudgy-client-setup-win-0.0.0.exe (or at the time of making this smudgy-client-setup-win-0.0.3.exe
+Do not download smudgy-client-setup-win-ia32-0.0.3.exe Idk why but it won't load things. always down load smudgy-client-setup-win-0.0.0.exe (or at the time of making this smudgy-client-setup-win-0.0.8.exe)
-)

 # ~~The Big chat bug~~

-~This is Not a bug so stop saying it is, will be fixed next update.~ (updated)
+~~This is Not a bug so stop saying it is, will be fixed next update.~~ (updated)

 # Twitch Login bug